 How much of your website budget did you set aside for performance?

 If you are like most people, probably $0.
 For whatever reason, performance seems to be something website owners do not think about at first and only worry about last.

-Sadly this is typically after they have already spent thousands of dollars and weeks or months working on it.
-Then they run a speed test somewhere and find out the performance is abysmal, red everywhere and F which brings back flashbacks from school, the internet has told said flat out you've failed (to have a performance budget).
+Sadly this is typically after they have already spent thousands of dollars and weeks or months working on their site.
+Then they run a speed test somewhere and find out the performance is abysmal, red everywhere and F grades which bring back flashbacks from school, the internet has told said flat out you’ve failed (to have a performance budget).

 Performance will not magically take care of itself.
 It is a massive waste of money to spend on ads to a site that has serious speed or stability issues.

 There is no point in designing a beautifully rich website if it performs terribly – nobody will want to use it.

 Note that website performance budget also has another meaning where you decide on a performance score you want.
 Say you want 90 on Google PageSpeed.
 During development you then make sure that any changes you make do not push the score below the 90 threshold or you would have exceeded your performance budget.

 For this blog post’s context, performance budget means allocating dollars and cents (also sense!) to your website’s life to ensure it runs fast to make your users happy.

 Please don’t make the assumption and mistake that performance is somehow a given and something that will sort itself out, most often it will not and it will cost you in one way or another.

 For WooCommerce site owners we recommend you set aside 5-10% of profits for site optimizations annually.